aashay/bellschedule/blogpost.md

 Notice that crafty `url` construction?
 This will make sure that we can pull down schedules for either students or teachers, regardless of user type.
 Here are some other things to pay attention to:

 * The `Authorization` header now users a `Bearer` token with the `DISTRICT_TOKEN` which has global access to district information.
 * Clever returns a data block with an initial key of `data` for most responses, but each `data` block is an array that contains objects that contain additional `data` keys.
-This will be more obvious when you look at the handlehbar templates.
+This will be more obvious when you look at the Handlebar templates.
 * As of writing this blog post, Clever does not support passing in a `sort` parameter to `/v1.1/teachers/{id}/sections` or `/v1.1/students/{id}/sections` (unlike the `/v1.1/sections` endpoint) so I chose to implement a sorting function to sort `data` by `period` but you're welcome to omit that and simply pass in `'data': data,`